Koziev/RussianPoetryScansionTool/README.md

 Both datasets are openly available for research purposes.

+### Development History

+This library originated as part of the [verslibre](https://github.com/Koziev/verslibre) project.
+The accentuation model and wrapper code were later separated and released as [accentuator](https://huggingface.co/inkoziev/accentuator) on Hugging Face.
+The `RPST` code eventually became available as a standalone library [here](https://github.com/RussianNLP/RussianPoetryScansionTool).

+Future development plans include:
+- Improving Russian poetry processing capabilities
+- Adding support for other languages (starting with English)

 ### License

 This project is licensed under the MIT License.
 For details, see the [LICENSE](./LICENSE) file.